PortMidi/portmidi/portmidi/trunk/pm_mac/README_MAC.txt

 Roger Dannenberg
 20 sep 2009

-To build PortMidi for Mac OS X, you can use make, Xcode, or CMake.
+To build PortMidi for Mac OS X, you must install Xcode, and if you want to build from the command line, you should install CMake.

+CMake can build either Makefiles or Xcode projects, or you can use the pre-built Xcode project.
 These approaches are described in separate sections below.

+==== CLEANING UP ====
+You can remove previously built apps, object code, and libraries by running "cd pm_mac; sh cleanslate.sh"

-==== USING MAKE ====
+==== USING CMAKE (AND COMMAND LINE TOOLS) ====

-(warning: this needs to be tested and revised after introducing CMake to PortMidi -- I'm using xcode at the moment to build. -RBD)

-go back up to the portmidi
-directory and type
+Start in the portmedia/portmidi directory.

 make -f pm_mac/Makefile.osx

-(You can also copy pm_mac/Makefile.osx to Makfile in the portmidi directory and just type "make".)

-The Makefile.osx will build all test programs and the portmidi library.
-You may want to modify the Makefile.osx to remove the PM_CHECK_ERRORS definition.
-For experimental software, especially programs running from the command line, we recommend using PM_CHECK_ERRORS -- it will terminate your program and print a helpful message if any PortMidi function returns an error code.

-If you do not compile with PM_CHECK_ERRORS, you should check for errors yourself.

-The make file will also build an OS X Universal (ppc and i386) dynamic link library using xcode.
-For instructions about this and other options, type
+Release version executables and libraries are now in
+    portmedia/portmidi/Release
+Optionally, you can build the Debug versions:

+make -f pm_mac/Makefile.osx configuration=Debug

+Debug version executables and libraries are now in
+    portmedia/portmidi/Debug
+The Debug versions are compiled with PM_CHECK_ERRORS which prints an error message and aborts when an error code is returned by PortMidi functions.
+This is useful for small command line applications.
+Otherwise, you should check and handle error returns in your program.

+You should now make the pmdefaults.app:

-make -f pm_mac/Makefile.osx help
+make -f pm_mac/Makefile.osx pmdefaults

+NOTES: xcode is likely to crash after building pmdefaults, but
+       pmdefaults should be OK (it will be in Release) Once you get started, you can run make directly in the Debug or Release directories

 ==== USING XCODE ====